demiurgeQuantified/PZEventDoc/docs/Events.md

 OnExitVehicle | (Client) Fires when a character exits a vehicle. | IsoGameCharacter character, OnFETick | (Client) Fires every tick while on the main menu. | OnFillContainer | (Server) Fires whenever a container is first filled with loot, or when loot respawns.
 Never fires for corpses.
-For vehicle containers, the roomType is instead the vehicle type. | String roomType, String containerType, ItemContainer container, OnFillInventoryObjectContextMenu | (Client) Fires after the context menu for an inventory item is created. | int playerIndex, table context, table items, OnFillInventoryContextMenuNoItems | (Client) Fires after the context menu for an empty inventory is created. | int playerIndex, table context, boolean isLoot, onFillSearchIconContextMenu | (Client) Fires when opening the context menu for a foraging item. | table context, table icon, OnFillWorldObjectContextMenu | (Client) Fires after the context menu for a world object is created. | int playerIndex, table context, table worldobjects, boolean test, OnGameBoot | Fires after the game finishes starting up.
+For vehicle containers, the roomType is instead the vehicle type. | String roomType, String containerType, ItemContainer container, OnFillInventoryObjectContextMenu | (Client) Fires after the context menu for an inventory item is created. | int playerIndex, ISContextMenu context, table items, OnFillInventoryContextMenuNoItems | (Client) Fires after the context menu for an empty inventory is created. | int playerIndex, ISContextMenu context, boolean isLoot, onFillSearchIconContextMenu | (Client) Fires when opening the context menu for a foraging item. | ISContextMenu context, ISBaseIcon icon, OnFillWorldObjectContextMenu | (Client) Fires after the context menu for a world object is created. | int playerIndex, ISContextMenu context, table worldobjects, boolean test, OnGameBoot | Fires after the game finishes starting up.
 Note: For clients, lua files in lua/server/ will not have loaded by the time this event is fired.
 This does not apply to servers. |
 OnGameStart | Fires upon finishing loading and entering the game. | OnGameStateEnter | (Client) Fires upon entering the Terms Of Service game state. | State state,